Unconfusing Ourselves from Grips of the Past

 So we reason -- or is it unconsciously being cooked and served to us as our truth: "Since my childhood was messed up, it must be that I am a messed up person".
 Or. on a larger scale: "Since the history is filled with political antagonism, ruthless competition, and wars -- it must be a norm for the mankind to follow."

 God Himself knows (yes, I am using this figure of speech) how little I care about politics, domestic or foreign, and how much I use it just for my entertainment.
-So, while casually watching Trump's impeachment farce these days, I get amused seeing both warring sides so stuck at interpretations of Constitutional rights.
+For a moment thinking about that farce of Trump's impeachment, I get amused seeing both warring sides so stuck at interpretations of Constitutional rights.

 It's like they can't find a logical way out of the maze created by apparently contradicting prescriptions for resolving the question of innocence or guilt.